 - Preheat oven to 425.

-- In a large bowl mix together 2 tablespoons oil, 2 tablespoons gochujang, 1 tablespoon rice vinegar and 2 teaspoons soy sauce.
-Add the sweet potatoes and toss to combine, making sure all the pieces get coated.
+- In a large bowl mix together 2 tablespoons oil, 1-2 tablespoons gochujang, 1 tablespoon honey (or sugar), 2 teaspoons soy sauce, ½ teaspoon salt and 2 teaspoons sesame seeds.
+Add 1 lb sweet potatoes and toss to combine, making sure all the pieces get coated.

 - Arrange in a single layer on a lined baking sheet and roast for 25-30 minutes, tossing at least once, until potatoes are caramelized on the outside and tender on the inside.

 - Any kind of sweet potato will work here.
 I don't usually peel my sweet potatoes, but you can if you prefer to.
 I like to cut mine into wedges, but you can also cut them into rounds, cubes, etc. Just adjust the baking time as necessary depending on big the potatoes are cut.